frame-lang/frame-docs/index.rst

 size, so does the web of complex conditional logic thats sole purpose is to figure out what state the system is in.
 Thus is born - spaghetti code.

-In contrast, logical state is inherent to automata - it's what they are all about.
+In contrast, logical state is inherent to automata - state is what they are all about.
 Therefore logical state is a first class citizen of automata and is what you think about first when creating one.

 However, using non-automata-oriented languages (meaning all popular modern programming languages) to build automata